JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
 # day10 Java Advanced: Abstract and Interface
 1. Introduction of abstract:
-- 1) Abstraction can be achieved with either abstract classes or interfaces
+- 1) Abstraction can be achieved with either abstract classes or interfaces</a>
 - 2) The abstract keyword is a non-access modifier, used for classes and methods:
 - 3) Abstract class: is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).
 - 4) Abstract method: can only be used in an abstract class, and it does not have a body.
 The body is provided by the subclass (inherited from).